Executer13/firebase-cloud-function-examples/README.md

 # firebase-cloud-function-examples

-Following respository contians some firebase cloud function exmaples such as facial recoginition, reminders using CRON and much more.
+Following respository contians some firebase cloud function exmaples such as Face recoginition, reminders using CRON and much more.